dbstjswo505/WMRN/README.md

     horovodrun -np 8 python train.py --config config/train-tvr-8gpu.json
     ```
 if you do not use 'horovodrun', you can train the model with only one gpu.
+The model is saved to the file that you make.

 4. Eval weakly-supervised video corpus moment retrieval
     ```bash